Monte Carlo inference for semiparametric Bayesian regression: Introduction

-Alternatively, $g$ may be modeled nonparametrically, including Gaussian processes \citep{lazaro2012bayesian}, mixtures of incomplete beta or hyperbolic functions \citep{mallick1994generalized,Mallick2003,Snelson2003}, splines \citep{Wang2011a,Song2012,Tang2018,Wu2019a,Mulgrave2018,Kowal2020a}, normalizing flows \citep{Maronas2021}, or compositions \citep{Rios2019}.
+Nonparametric models for $g$ include Gaussian processes \citep{lazaro2012bayesian}, mixtures of incomplete beta or hyperbolic functions \citep{mallick1994generalized,Mallick2003,Snelson2003}, splines \citep{Wang2011a,Song2012,Tang2018,Wu2019a,Mulgrave2018,Kowal2020a}, normalizing flows \citep{Maronas2021}, or compositions \citep{Rios2019}.
 Each of these models requires constraints to ensure monotonicity of $g$.
 More critically, these approaches do not provide easy access to the joint posterior $p(g, \theta \mid \D_n)$.
-Posterior modes and variational approximations are often inadequate for reliable uncertainty quantification \citep{huggins2018practical}, while commonly used MCMC algorithms are complex and often inefficient, usually with Gibbs sampling blocks for $[g \mid \D_n, \theta]$ and $[\theta \mid \D_n, g]$---and often with sub-blocks for the coefficients that determine $g$.
-These additional blocks reduce Monte Carlo efficiency and can be difficult to implement and generalize.
-These factors limit the utility of existing approaches for semiparametric Bayesian regression via \eqref{trans}--\eqref{mod}.
+A common MCMC strategy is to use Metropolis-within-Gibbs \citep{mallick1994generalized,Mallick2003,Song2012,Kowal2020a} or Hamiltonian Monte Carlo (HMC)-within-Gibbs \citep{Mulgrave2018} to iteratively sample $[g \mid \D_n, \theta]$ and $[\theta \mid \D_n, g]$.
+However, the sampling steps for $[g \mid \D_n, \theta]$ are typically complex and require careful tuning to ensure adequate MCMC performance.
+Alternatively, a full Gibbs sampler cycles individually through each parameter that determines $g$, sampling each from its univariate full conditional distribution \citep{Wang2011a,Tang2018,Wu2019a}.
+However, Gibbs samplers with such small parameter blocks sacrifice Monte Carlo efficiency relative to joint samplers.
+Finally, variational approximations \citep{lazaro2012bayesian,Maronas2021} achieve computational efficiency but are often inadequate for uncertainty quantification \citep{blei2017variational}.
+These factors limit the utility of existing approaches for Bayesian analysis of \eqref{trans}--\eqref{mod}.

 The proposed approach bears some resemblance to copula-based methods that decouple marginal and joint parameter estimation, called inference function for margins \citep{Joe2005}.
-That framework uses a two-stage point estimation that is inadequate for joint uncertainty quantification, and predominantly is limited to copula models. \cite{Grazian2017} introduced a Bayesian analog, which uses an empirical likelihood approximation with MCMC. \cite{Klein2019} and \cite{Smith2021} applied copula models for regression analysis, but again relied on MCMC for posterior and predictive inference.
+That framework uses a two-stage point estimation that is inadequate for joint uncertainty quantification, and predominantly is limited to copula models. \cite{Grazian2017} introduced a Bayesian analog, which uses an empirical likelihood approximation with MCMC. \cite{Klein2019} and \cite{Smith2021} applied copula models for regression analysis, but again relied on MCMC or variational approximations.
 Alternatively, the rank likelihood \citep{Pettitt1982} eschews estimation of $g$ and provides inference for $\theta$ based only on the ranks of $y$.
 However, this approach does not produce a coherent posterior predictive distribution, requires computationally demanding MCMC sampling, and primarily focuses on copula models \citep{Hoff2007,Feldman2021}.